 Today, I often describe what I learned from this most unique of jobs using this simple phrase.
 I like to think of this as bearing so many similarities of ‘human-centered design’, but with one key difference: a mindset of designing for heroic transformations.

-Here are six considerations when designing with a hero-centered mindset.
+Whether you’re a product designer, a service designer, or an architectural designer, here are six considerations when designing with a hero-centered mindset.